 Canon R5 vs SL1

 The Canon EOS R5 and the Canon EOS Rebel SL1 (labelled Canon 100D in some countries) are two digital cameras that were announced, respectively, in July 2020 and March 2013.
-The Canon R5 is a mirrorless interchangeable lens camera, while the SL1 is a DSLR.
-The cameras are based on a full frame (Canon R5) and an APS-C (SL1) sensor.
-The Canon R5 has a resolution of 44.8 megapixels, whereas the SL1 provides 17.9 MP.
+The R5 is a mirrorless interchangeable lens camera, while the SL1 is a DSLR.
+The cameras are based on a full frame (R5) and an APS-C (SL1) sensor.
+The R5 has a resolution of 44.8 megapixels, whereas the SL1 provides 17.9 MP.

 Below is an overview of the main specs of the two cameras as a starting point for the comparison.

 Going beyond this snapshot of core features and characteristics, what are the differences between the Canon EOS R5 and the Canon EOS Rebel SL1?
 Which one should you buy?
 Read on to find out how these two cameras compare with respect to their body size, their imaging sensors, their shooting features, their input-output connections, and their reception by expert reviewers.

 The side-by-side display below illustrates the physical size and weight of the Canon R5 and the Canon SL1.
 The two cameras are presented according to their relative size.
 Three consecutive views from the front, the top, and the rear side are shown.
 All width, height and depth dimensions are rounded to the nearest millimeter.

 The SL1 can be obtained in two different colors (black, white), while the R5 is only available in black.